billbaron600/cross-mod/docs/motivation.md

 - calls a **small pointing VLM** to localize those descriptors as **pixel-accurate keypoints** in each calibrated view,
 - **sketches per-view end-effector paths** that connect these keypoints,
 - **lifts** the paired 2D sketches into a **time-indexed 3D trajectory distribution**, and
-- outputs the **full end-effector command sequence**: position \(x_t\), orientation \(R_t\), and gripper action \(g_t\).
+- outputs the **full end-effector command sequence**: position, orientation, and gripper action.

-This pipeline makes the reasoner part of the *actuation representation* itself—not just the high-level planner.
-Having the reasoner **draw the path between precision points** bakes in *implicit collision shaping* and *trajectory smoothness* without relying on semantic segmentation, inverse-geometry grasp solvers, MPC-style controllers, or other traditional stacks.
+This pipeline makes the reasoning model part of the *actuation representation* itself, not just the high-level planner.
+Having the reasoning model **draw the path between precision points** bakes in *implicit collision shaping* and *trajectory smoothness* without relying on semantic segmentation, inverse-geometry grasp solvers, MPC-style controllers, or other traditional stacks.

 ### Why multi-view RGB suits this formulation

 Most multimodal reasoning models are trained predominantly on **RGB imagery**, so sketched RGB inputs stay close to their pretraining distribution.
 Our method uses **two calibrated RGB views**; multi-view lifting reduces depth ambiguity and stabilizes 3D waypoint estimation compared with a single view (even if that single view has noisy/scarce depth), while keeping inputs in the RGB regime where reasoning models are strongest.
-(See the multi-view lifting and hierarchical coupling details and diagrams in the paper’s method section and Figures 3–5.) :contentReference[oaicite:0]{index=0}

 ## Why suppress System 1 early?